python/devguide/setup.rst

 You will need to re-compile CPython when you do such an update.

 Do note that CPython will notice that it is being run from a working copy.
-This means that it if you edit CPython's source code in your working copy the changes will be picked up by the interpreter for immediate use and testing.
+This means that it if you edit CPython's source code in your working copy, changes to Python code will be picked up by the interpreter for immediate use and testing.
+(If you change C code, you will need to recompile the affected files as described below.)

 Compiling (for debugging)